lochlan-mcneill/lochlan-mcneill/README.md

-- 👋 Hi, I’m @lochlan-mcneill
+- Hi, I’m @lochlan-mcneill.

-- 👀 I’m interested in JS, JSX, Pythpn, CSS and HTML.
+- I’m interested in JavaScript, TypeScript, React, Python, CSS and HTML.
-- 🌱 I’m currently learning JS, JSX, CSS and HTML.
+- I’m currently learning JavaScript, TypeScript, React, CSS and HTML.

-- 💞️ I’m looking to collaborate on Nothing at the moment.
+- I’m not looking to collaborate on anything at the moment.
-- 📫 How to reach me N/A
+- How to reach me: N/A
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him

-- ⚡ Fun fact: This is a plain text file!
+- Thanks for looking at my profile!